Loader

 Individualised care for Dementia patients

-Having a care strategy centred around the person is one of the most effective approaches when caring for Alzheimer's patients.
+Having a care strategy centred around the person is one of the most effective methods for caring for Dementia patients.
 This type of care lays emphasis on treating the patient as an individual with unique needs and histories.

 If you are able to understand their past identity, delve into how the disease is progressing, and then create a care plan that will resonate with the senior mentally.
 For instance, if a dementia patient liked to paint, incorporating some art-related activities into their routine will provide a sense of familiarity.
 Having a care plan centred around the patient should also involve regular communication, speaking to them in a reassuring tone, and making them feel understood.